pragyasingh1729/MachineLearing/README.md

-# Scikit
+# ML dataset
-Using Scikit to work on several data and utilize machine learning tools
+Using python libraries to work on several data from Kaggle and utilize machine learning tools